Evolution of sexual reproduction: Selfish cytoplasmic genes

 Sexual reproduction implies that chromosomes and alleles segregate and recombine in every generation, but not all genes are transmitted together to the offspring.
 There is a chance of spreading mutants that cause unfair transmission at the expense of their non-mutant colleagues.
 These mutations are referred to as "selfish" because they promote their own spread at the cost of alternative alleles or of the host organism; they include nuclear meiotic drivers and selfish cytoplasmic genes.
 Meiotic drivers are genes that distort meiosis to produce gametes containing themselves more than the 50% of the time expected by chance.
 A selfish cytoplasmic gene is a gene located in an organelle, plasmid or intracellular parasite that modifies reproduction to cause its own increase at the expense of the cell or organism that carries it.

 Genetic heritability cost of sex

 A sexually reproducing organism only passes on ~50% of its own genetic material to each L2 offspring.
 This is a consequence of the fact that gametes from sexually reproducing species are haploid.
 Again, however, this is not applicable to all sexual organisms.
 There are numerous species which are sexual but do not have a genetic-loss problem because they do not produce males or females.
 Yeast, for example, are isogamous sexual organisms which have two mating types which fuse and recombine their haploid genomes.
 Both sexes reproduce during the haploid and diploid stages of their life cycle and have a 100% chance of passing their genes into their offspring.

 Some species avoid the 50% cost of sexual reproduction, although they have "sex" (in the sense of genetic recombination).
-In these species (e.g., bacteria, ciliates, dinoflagellates and diatoms), "sex" and reproduction occurs separately.
+In these species (e.g., bacteria, ciliates, dinoflagellates and diatoms), "sex" and reproduction occur separately.